dclem1533/Technical-Writing-in-CIS/README.md

 ## 🛠 How to Use / View
 - You can download or clone the repo to view the original Word documents and the presentation.
 - For portability and accessibility, consider exporting the `.docx` files to `.pdf` or publishing them in HTML/Markdown format.
-- You might combine or reformat pieces to include in a digital portfolio website or curriculum vitae.

 ## 🎯 Goals & Learning Outcomes
 By completing these assignments, I aimed to: